-WARNING The voltage in energized equipment can cause death or severe personal injury.
-Before mounting the circuit breaker in an electrical system, make sure there is no voltage present where work is to be performed.
-Special attention should be paid to reverse feed applications to ensure no voltage is present. - Note: Depending on the equipment configuration, the circuit breaker can be mounted using different styles of hardware.
+WARNING The voltages in energized equipment can cause death or severe personal injury before mounting the circuit breaker in an electrical system, make sure there is no voltage present where work is to be performed.
+Special attention should be paid to reverse feed applications to ensure no voltage is present.
+Note: depending on the equipment configuration, the circuit breaker can be mounted using different styles of hardware.
 The following steps describe how to mount the circuit breaker using standard hardware.
-When special hardware is needed (for example, with the motor operator), the instruction leaflet describing the accessory also describes the special mounting arrangements. - 6.
+When special hardware is needed (for example, with the motor operator), the Instruction Leaflet describing the accessory also describes the special mounting arrangements. - 6.
 To mount the circuit breaker, perform the following steps: - a.
-For individual surface mounting, drill mounting panel using the drilling plan shown in Figure 3.
-For panel board mounting, only load end supportmounting holes are required.
-For dead front cover applications, cut out cover to correct escutcheon dimensions, see Figure 4. - b.
-If circuit breaker includes factory or field installed internal accessories, make sure accessory wiring is accessible when the circuit breaker is mounted.
+For individual surface mounting, drill the mounting panel using the drilling plan shown in Figure 4.
+For panelboard mounting, only load end support mounting holes are required.
+For Deadfront cover applications, cut out cover to correct escutcheon dimensions, see Figure 5.

-Figure 3: 3-pole circuit breaker mounting bolt drilling plans
+Figure 4: 3-pole mounting bolt drilling plan